open-source-tabletop/cadence/releases/v0.1/core-rules.md

 - You may only perform each action once per activation.
 - If you start your activation with only 1 Command Point available, roll a d6, on a roll of a 1 this last Command Point is lost.
 This still counts as your activation.

-### Move (1 or 2 Command Points)
+### Move

-When you take a movement action each model in your unit can be moved up to it's Movement attribute in inches for every Command Point spent.
+When you take a Move action each model in your unit can be moved up to it's Movement attribute in inches.
 Each model in the unit is moved according to the rules outlined below and the unit must finish this action in formation.

 When moving a model always measure from the same point on the base to ensure no part of the model moves more than the allowed distance.
 Models should always be moved in a straight line along their forward facing but may be pivoted on the spot as often as needed.